JobJob/RickTracy.jl/README.md

     1-element Array{String,1}:
     "flintstone"

-An auto-incremented numbered location name will be added to the trace entry to identify the code location where the trace was made.
+A numbered location name will be automatically added to the trace entry to identify the code location where the trace was made.

     @tracevalsat 1 barney